 Whether you need a magazine to pass the time or a balloon to cheer up a child, Volunteer Services has the answer for you.

-- CornerStone Gifts, located in the University Tower
+- CornerStone Gifts, located on the 2nd floor in the University Tower

-- Clarkson Gift Shop, located in Clarkson Tower
+- Clarkson Gift Shop, located on the 1st floor in Clarkson Tower

 More information about Nebraska Medicine volunteers can be found by calling the Volunteer Services office at 402.559.4197.